-- II.
-It is the policy of Superior HealthPlan that approval of a rental for trial purposes does not guarantee authorization for purchase if all of required documentation noted in Section I, A is not submitted with the purchase request. - III.
-It is the policy of Superior HealthPlan that approval requests for purchase must include all required documentation, regardless of previously approved trial rental. - IV.
-Items included in the reimbursement for an ACD system and not reimbursed separately include, but are not limited to, the following: - A. Basic, essential software (except for software purchased specifically to enable a client-owned computer or personal electronic device to function as an ACD) - B. Batteries - C. Battery charger - D. Power supplies - E. Interface cables - F. Interconnects - G. Sensors - H. Moisture guard - I. Alternating current (A/C) or other adapters - J. Adequate memory to allow for system expansion within a three-year timeframe - K. Access device, when necessary - L. Mounting device, when necessary - M. All basic operational training necessary to instruct the client and family/caregivers in the use of the ACD system - N. Manufacturer's warranty - V. It is the policy of Superior HealthPlan that requests for accessories to ACDs must be accompanied by specific objective documentation of medical necessity for those accessories.
-Accessories will be considered medically necessary if one or more of the following criteria are met: - A. The member will be unable to access the ACDs in the absence of the requested accessory; - B. Absence of the requested accessory renders one or more key features of the device ineffective or inaccessible due to the member's unique communication or mobility needs; - C. The requested accessory is required to ensure the security and maintenance of the requested device due to the member's unique communication, mobility, or environmental needs. - VI.
+- III.
+It is the policy of Superior HealthPlan that approval of a rental for trial purposes does not guarantee authorization for purchase if all required documentation noted in Section I and II is not submitted with the purchase request. - IV.
+It is the policy of Superior HealthPlan that approval requests for purchase must include all required documentation in Section I and II, regardless of previously approved trial rental. - V. Items included in the reimbursement for an ACD system and not reimbursed separately include, but are not limited to, the following: - A. Basic, essential software (except for software purchased specifically to enable a clientowned computer or personal electronic device to function as an ACD) - B. Batteries - C. Battery charger - D. Power supplies - E. Interface cables - F. Interconnects - G. Sensors - H. Moisture guard - I. Alternating current (A/C) or other adapters - J. Adequate memory to allow for system expansion within a three-year timeframe - K. Access device, when necessary - L. Mounting device, when necessary - M. All basic operational training necessary to instruct the client and family/caregivers in the use of the ACD system - N. Manufacturer's warranty - VI.
+It is the policy of Superior HealthPlan that requests for accessories to ACDs must be accompanied by specific objective documentation of medical necessity for those accessories.
+If accessories are requested separately and at a later date from the original ACD request, supporting documentation for medical necessity must be provided.
+Accessories will be considered medically necessary if one or more of the following criteria are met: - A. The member will be unable to access the ACDs in the absence of the requested accessory; - B. Absence of the requested accessory renders one or more key features of the device ineffective or inaccessible due to the member's unique communication or mobility needs; - C. The requested accessory is required to ensure the security and maintenance of the requested device due to the member's unique communication, mobility, or environmental needs. - VII.
 Software programs which add ACD functionality to a member's computer or other personal electronic device will be considered medically necessary when all of the applicable criteria set forth above for ACDs have been met and the use of the software is more cost effective than a traditional ACD.
 Purchase of a computer or other personal electronic device to be used with speech generating software is not a covered benefit under this policy.